Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             nts.
       --range_u_tail RANGE_U_TAIL, -ru RANGE_U_TAIL
                             The range (nucleotides) for detection of U-tail.
-For an example, if --range_u_tail is 6 and --min_u_tail_length is 3, and there are 3 Us within 6 nts, This candidate will be assigned as the terminator which has poly U-tail.
+For example, if --range_u_tail is 6 and
+                            --min_u_tail_length is 3, and there are 3 Us within 6
+                            nts, This candidate will be assigned as the terminator which has poly U-tail.
 Default is 6.
       --keep_multi_term, -kp
-                            Sometimes, one gene is associated with more terminator candidates.
-In default, it will only keep the high confident one.
-This function can keep all terminators which associated with the same gene.
+                            Sometimes, one gene is associated with multiple terminators In default, it will only keep the highly- confidence one.
+This flag can keep all terminators which are associated with the same gene.
 Default is False.

 - **Output files**